braze-inc/braze-docs/_docs/_help/release_notes/2018/january.md

 As of March 2019, `Received Canvas Step` has been renamed to `Received Message from Canvas Step`, and `Last Received Specific Canvas Step` has been renamed to `Last Received Message from Specific Canvas Step`.
 {% endalert %}

-## Exporting users using device id
+## Exporting users using device ID

 This endpoint now accepts a device identifier as a parameter, which lets you to [export profiles of anonymous users][82].

 You can use Device ID to export all user profiles on that device.

-## Engagement reports update
+## Engagement Reports update

 Additional stats, like **push open rate** and **conversion rate**, are [now available in reports][81].

-## Apple push certificates: using .p8 files
+## Apple push certificates: Using .p8 files

 You can now use a [.p8 file][80] when uploading an Apple Push Certificate - ensuring that your iOS push credentials will never expire.